niyasmuhammed12/Freeswitch/README.md

 This Docker-based setup is ready for the cloud.
 The steps are:

-1.  **Provision a Cloud Server:** Get a virtual machine from any provider (AWS EC2, DigitalOcean, etc.).
+1.  **Provision a Cloud Server:** Get a virtual machine from any provider (AWS EC2, Azure, etc.).
 Ensure its security group or firewall allows traffic on the ports defined in `docker-compose.yml`.
 2.  **Install Docker:** Install Docker and Docker Compose on the server.
-3.  **Clone Repository:** Clone your project repository onto the server.
+3.  **Clone Repository:** Clone project repository onto the server.
 4.  **Update NAT Configuration:** **This is the most important step.** Edit `freeswitch_conf/sip_profiles/internal.xml` and replace `auto-nat` with the server's **public IP address**:
     ```xml
     <param name="ext-rtp-ip" value="YOUR_PUBLIC_IP_HERE"/>